 Of course, ALWAYS buy the Hyaluronic Acid from a trusted dealer and do your own research.
-Since the hyaluronic pen I bought only came with the EMPTY ampoule heads (you fill these with the hyaluronic acid that you buy), and a user manual.
+The hyaluronic pen I bought only came with the EMPTY ampoule heads (you fill these with the hyaluronic acid that you buy), and a user manual.

 Okay, But What IS A Hyaluron Pen??

 Dear me!!
 Okay, let’s talk more about what the Hyaluron Pen is!
 I advise you to search for Hyaluron Pen reviews on Youtube because that really gives you an idea of HOW to use the Hyaluron Pen.
 The hyaluronic pen is a device that has a piston with a spring that provides a quick administration of hyaluronic acid into your skin.

 The microscopic hole it puts in your skin is how the Hyaluron pen administers the acid under the skin.
 The hyaluronic acid is absorbed and distributed under your skin better than if you were injected with a needle.
 It spreads out way better and distributes it more evenly.